Japanese conjugation (ren'yōkei base): Perfective: Conjugation table

-The perfective form is created by using the onbinkei base, followed by the suffix, which was historically a combination of te (as in the te forms below) and the verb aru ("exist").
+The perfective form is created by using the onbinkei base, followed by the suffix, which was historically a combination of te (as in the gerunds below) and the verb aru ("exist").
 Note that ‑te aru now has different uses from ‑ta, and there can even be ‑te atta (← ‑te + ari + ‑ta) as well. ‑Ta, ‑tara(ba), ‑tari, ‑tarō trigger the same sound changes as ‑te as shown above.

 Note that despite their common origin, ‑ta and ‑te aru are split differently by particles.
 Here, the particle wa is illustratively used: